rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 {{< figure src="/images/add/shellcommands.png" alt="" position="center" style="border-radius: 8px;" >}}

 You can connect shell scripts to a task.
-A shell script can e.g. be mounting (pre) and unmounting (post) of a remote storage.
+A shell script can e.g. be mounting, pretask and unmounting, posttask of a remote storage.
 Or you can execute a shell script to encrypyt your data ahead of synchronizing the data.
 The shell scripts names and locations is set by the user.

 - **pretask**: attach optional pre shell script to the synchronize command, the shell script is executed **ahead** of the synchronize command
   - switch execute shell script on/off